 When might this be useful?
 We have used this type family to write a variable-arity zipWith function that infers the correct arity, assuming that the result type is not a function type.
 Other approaches that we are aware of (Fridlender and Indrika 2000; McBride 2002; Weirich and Casinghino 2010) require some encoding of the desired arity to be passed explicitly.
-A full presentation of the variable-arity zipWith is presented in Appendix B. To achieve the same functionality in a typical dependently typed language like Agda or Coq, we must pattern-match over some inductive universe of codes that can be interpreted into types.
+A full presentation of the variable-arity zipWith is presented in the extended version of this paper.
+To achieve the same functionality in a typical dependently typed language like Agda or Coq, we must pattern-match over some inductive universe of codes that can be interpreted into types.